bebari-edith/cleaningdata/README.md

-Getting and Cleaning Data Course Project
+Assignment Week 4 - Coursera Getting and Cleaning Data Course

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.
-You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.

-Created an R script called run_analysis.R that does the following:
+This repository contains two files:

+run_analysis.R
+CodeBook.md
+run_analysis.R

+This R file carries out the following actions:

+Downloads the original dataset
-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Merges the training and test data sets into a single data set Transforms the data set so it only contains the means and standard deviations for each measurement Applies meaningful names to the data set columns Labels the data with the correct activity names from the original set Creates a separate data set with the average of each variable for each activity and subject CodeBook.MD

+This text file contains details of the data, variables, transformations and other work carried out to produce the final data set.